-CMG is the broadcaster that current World Cup 2026 broadcaster lists place in Mainland China.
-In practice, that normally means a viewing setup built around CCTV-5, CCTV-5+, and CMG's official digital platforms such as Yangshipin and the CCTV Video app.
+CMG is the broadcaster setup current World Cup 2026 tables place in Mainland China.
+In practice that means a viewing plan built around CCTV-5, CCTV-5+, Yangshipin, and the official CCTV Video client.

-Region served: Mainland China Rights status: Current broadcaster tables name CMG in China Access: CCTV-5, CCTV-5+, Yangshipin, CCTV Video app
+Region served: Mainland China Rights status: CCTV sports channel family already clear Access: CCTV-5, CCTV-5+, Yangshipin, CCTV Video app

 TV Route